AI INVESTIGATION: Hagens Berman, National Trial Attorneys Encourages Investors in C3.ai (AI) With Significant Losses to Contact Firm's Attorneys Concerning Investigation Into Possible Securities Law Violations

-SAN FRANCISCO, Feb.
-25, 2022 /PRNewswire/ -- Hagens Berman urges C3.ai, Inc. AI investors with significant losses to submit your losses now.
+SAN FRANCISCO, CA / ACCESSWIRE / March 1, 2022 / Hagens Berman urges C3.ai, Inc. AI investors with significant losses to submit your losses now.
 The firm is investigating possible violations of the securities laws.

 Visit: www.hbsslaw.com/investor-fraud/AI